 I love Fall!
 Fall screams comfort food.
-What better comfort that caramel?
+What better comfort then homemade caramel?
 Caramel is like the “Cherry on Top” of any Fall favorite.
 Let’s face it, caramel makes any dessert better.
 The only problem I have is keeping it in stock.
 We eat it on apples, ice cream, cookies and brownies.
 I decided to try to make it for myself so I will never be out again.
 I learned a lot experimenting with the many, many batches I made.
 The amount of sugar you use will determine how thick your caramel will be.
 Less sugar will result in a caramel candy.
-Today we are making a caramel sauce for pouring onto our wonderful Fall desserts.
+Today we are making a caramel sauce for pouring onto our wonderful desserts.

 Before you make this, I have a tip for you.
 Use a bigger pot then you need.
 Bigger is better for this recipe.
 The sugar will bubble up when you add the butter and whipping cream and it will make a huge mess and you could get burned!
 So use caution and a big pot.